ariansyahyutama/kubernetes-cluster/ckad-3.md

 - Systems that need fine-grained control over container lifecycle management

 Unlike Docker, containerd is not intended for direct use in typical application development workflows involving building, shipping, and running applications.

+# CRI-O: Summary

+## Overview
+CRI-O is a specialized container runtime implementation developed as a graduated project under the Cloud Native Computing Foundation (CNCF) umbrella.
+Its name reflects its core function: implementing the Container Runtime Interface (CRI) for OCI-compatible runtimes.

+## Key Features
+- Purpose-built to serve as a lightweight container runtime specifically for Kubernetes
+- Implements the Kubernetes Container Runtime Interface (CRI)
+- Compatible with Open Container Initiative (OCI) standards
+- Currently supports runC (default) and Clear Containers as execution engines
+- Designed with the goal of supporting any OCI-compliant runtime

+## Strategic Importance
+Despite being newer than established alternatives like Docker or rkt, CRI-O has gained significant industry adoption due to its:
+- Strong focus on Kubernetes integration
+- Adherence to open standards
+- Runtime flexibility
+- Vendor-neutral approach

+CRI-O represents the Kubernetes ecosystem's move toward purpose-built, specialized components that follow standardized interfaces rather than relying on general-purpose container platforms.